Order parameters for individual leaflets

 assigns lipids to membrane leaflets independently for each analyzed frame (this can be customized, see Classification frequency), making it suitable even for the analysis of membranes where lipids flip-flop between leaflets.

-There are three leaflet classification methods available in gorder
+There are four leaflet classification methods available in gorder

 : global